Leica TL vs Canon T6

-The Leica TL and the Canon EOS Rebel T6 (labelled Canon 1300D in some countries) are two digital cameras that were officially introduced, respectively, in November 2016 and March 2016.
+The Leica TL and the Canon EOS Rebel T6 (labelled Canon 1300D in some countries) are two digital cameras that were announced, respectively, in November 2016 and March 2016.
 The TL is a mirrorless interchangeable lens camera, while the T6 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The Leica has a resolution of 16.1 megapixel, whereas the Canon provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Leica has a resolution of 16.1 megapixels, whereas the Canon provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Leica TL vs Canon T6

-An illustration of the physical size and weight of the Leica TL and the Canon T6 is provided in the side-by-side display below.
+The physical size and weight of the Leica TL and the Canon T6 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the TL – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6 is notably larger (41 percent) than the Leica TL.
 Moreover, the T6 is markedly heavier (26 percent) than the TL.
 In this context, it is worth noting that neither the TL nor the T6 are weather-sealed.